FK Žalgiris: 2016–present

 In January 2020, Žalgiris announced the appointment of Juan Ferrando as head coach.
 However, Ferrando was forced to pull out due to health issues.
 Later that month, Alyaksey Baha was signed as the team's new head coach.
 He started off with a success by winning the Lithuanian Supercup on 29 February against champions FK Sūduva. Žalgiris went on to win the 2020 A Lyga.
+In both 2021 and 2022, they won the double consisting of the A Lyga and LFF cup title.

 In July 2022, after beating Malmö 3–0 on aggregate in the Champions League second qualifying round, Žalgiris made history by guaranteeing themselves group stage football for the season.
 They played Ludogorets in the play-off of the Europa League, but lost on aggregate and dropped into the Conference League group stage.
-They were the first ever Lithuanian club to qualify for the group stages of a UEFA club competition.
+They were the first ever Lithuanian club to qualify for the group stages of a UEFA club competition. Žalgiris were subsequently drawn into Group H against the Swiss stalwarts Basel, Slovakian champions Slovan Bratislava and Armenian champions Pyunik.
+The team would finish bottom of the group with five points from their six matches.

-Žalgiris were subsequently drawn into Group H against the Swiss stalwarts Basel, Slovakian champions Slovan Bratislava and Armenian champions Pyunik.
-The team would finish bottom of the group with 5 points from their 6 matches.
+Žalgiris finished the 2023 A Lyga season in second place, twelve points behind winning team FK Panevėžys, who won their first-ever league title.
+At the end of the season, Saulius Mikoliūnas, who had been with the club since 2016 and has appeared in over 200 games for Žalgiris, retired from professional football.